-Indicate (yes/no) if HIV risk-reduction screening and/or counseling was provided to the client during this reporting period.
-HIV risk-reduction screening and counseling refers to a short questionnaire administered by a clinician to identify patients at risk for HIV infection or reinfection, followed by counseling of patients about ways to reduce their risk.
+Indicate (Yes/No) if HIV risk-reduction screening and/or counseling was provided to the client during this reporting period.
+HIV risk-reduction screening and counseling refers to a short questionnaire administered by a clinician to identify patients at risk for HIV followed by counseling about ways to reduce their risk.